aimms/function-reference/user-interface-related-functions/dialog-functions/dialoggetelementbydata.rst

 ======================

-The procedure :aimms:func:`DialogGetElementByData` is an extension of the procedure ``DialogGetElementByText``.
+The procedure :aimms:func:`DialogGetElementByData` is an extension of the procedure :aimms:func:`DialogGetElementByText`.
 Instead of only showing a list box with only a single string per element, this procedure allows you to show a list box with multiple columns of text per element.
 The text that is displayed in each column is specified via a 2-dimensional string